swisspost/design-system/.changeset/pink-dancers-own.md

 '@swisspost/design-system-styles': minor
 ---

-Adds migration for topic-teaser.
-This will remove grid- and font-curve-classes.
+Added migration for the topic-teaser component.
+This will remove the `grid` and `font-curve` classes.